DeepaGheewala/School_District_Analysis/README.md

 * [Scores by School Type](#Scores-by-School-Type)

 # Results
 After processing Student data and School data, the following data outcomes were listed.
+The code written to achieve the below results can be found in this [Code File](#PyCitySchools_Challenge.ipynb)

 ## Thomas High School data updated with Nan
 In order to update the data of 9th grader Thomas High School the following code was written